lokesh-0706/Prompt_tuning_T5_mT5/README.md

 **Instructions to run code**

--> Run the python notebook PrefixTuning.ipynb by uploading it to google colab or jupyter notebook
+-> Run the python notebook PrefixTuningUsingT5andMT5.ipynb by uploading it to google colab or jupyter notebook

 -> Follow the steps given in the notebook